elunna/hackem/hackem_changelog.md

 - [x] Removed cursed weapons reverse hitting (was in EvilHack)
     - Cursed weapons will miss 25% of the time now instead of 20% to compensate.
 - [x] Launchers now contribute to damage.

+[x] 1/40 of random non-artifact weapons will be generated erodeproof (xnh) [x] 1/40 of random non-artifact items will be generated as pre-eroded (xnh) [x] Grease will generate on an erodable object every once in a great while (xnh)

 - [x] breakable locking tools (keys/lockpicks/credit cards)
   - non-blessed have a 5% chance of breaking with each use, whether locking or unlocking.
   - Rogues have only have a 1 in 60 chance of breaking a non-blessed lock pick.